 Our perspectives

-Improving maternal and newborn outcomes requires more than increasing access to services – it demands a strong focus on quality of care.
+Improving maternal and newborn outcomes requires more than expanding access to services—it demands a strong and sustained focus on the quality of care.

 - Commentary in the Lancet Global Health by Franka Cadée, Director Safe Delivery Programme: “Prevention First, Preparedness Always” (2025)